stefdeblois/stefdeblois.github.io/posts/2016-12-02-data-systems-agility.md

-# Agile BI, a story from the dirt road
+# Data Systems - Agility
 #### 12/06/2016

-So much has been written about agility in software development that I was really wondering what I could add that brings a little value or clarity about the process and its application to Business Intelligence and Data Science.
+So much has been written about agility in software development that I was really wondering what I could add that brings a little value or clarity about the process and its application to Data Systems.

 Here is a little story ...

 **The Story**